JeremieLitzler/scrimba-the-responsive-web-design/4.Taking.flexbox.to.the.next.level/6.align-self.property/NOTES.md

 # Notes

-- `align-self` is used on the individual flex item of a flew container.
+- `align-self` is used on the individual flex item of a flex container.